-46.PARENT AND STUDENT PORTALS
+46. PARENT AND STUDENT PORTALS

-Parents and students can access student grades, assignments and attendance information at any time through the online PowerSchool portals.
-A username, password and directions will be provided to parents with students enrolled in grades 4-12.
-Parents should not share their password with their student.
-Students will receive their own username and password.
+Parents and students can access student assignments and attendance information through the online PowerSchool portals. username, password and directions will to parents with students enrolled in Parents should not share their password student.
+Students will receive their own and password.